amperity/amperity-docs/amperity_reference/source/segments.rst

 .. segments-page-start

-You can **Segments** view a list of active segments along with recommended segments highlighted across the top of the page.
+You can view a list of active segments along with recommended segments highlighted across the top of the page.

 Click **Create Segment** to open the **Segment Editor**.
 Build your segment using a series of drop-downs and picklists.
 Refresh **Segment insights** to see how many customers match and to see how much value they bring to your brand.
 Activate the segment when you're ready to use it in marketing campaigns.